Moʻale Finau

 He was re-elected to the Legislative Assembly in the 2017 Tongan general election.
 He lost his seat again in the 2021 Tongan general election.
 He was re-elected in the 2022 Ha’apai 12 by-election.

+On 28 January 2025 he was appointed to the cabinet of ʻAisake Eke as Minister for Justice and Minister for Tourism.

+He lost his seat at the 2025 election.